Cataract Eye Surgery

 Cataract surgery is performed on your eye in order to restore clarity of vision and vibrancy of colours lost from cataracts developing.
 Cataracts affect your sight by clouding your eye’s natural lens, interfering with natural light and affecting your ability to see clearly.

-During surgery, your eye’s natural lens will be replaced with an artificial lens to restore clear vision.
+During your cataract eye surgery, eye’s natural lens will be replaced with an artificial lens to restore clear vision.
 If left untreated, cataracts may eventually cause blindness.

 Why choose A/Prof Skalicky to perform your cataract surgery?